pussinboot/bbwm/notes.md

 for 1st one i can handle it in tiling scheme

 # gotta do
-actual gui / window dec
+window dec is ugly for explorer wins :/
-fix ugly explorers on size change

 changing partition schemes on the fly / promoting partitions to workspaces